yolao/ornithopter.io/README.md

 	echo io::view('welcome');

-# Support
+# Contributions, Support and Contact

 First see code samples and inline documentation within helpers, libraries and vendor classes.
 The best way to learn is to run it for yourself and tinker with it a bit.
 Ask [@Olscore][2] on Twitter for help or [other ways to contact me][3].

-Not really seeking contributions, but see [contributing.md][1] for details.
-This is a MIT License [OSS][6] only project; aiming to remain true to open source ideology.
+Not seeking contributions, but [contributing.md][1] has details.
+This is a [MIT License][6] only project; aiming to remain true to open source ideology.
 The official documentation is planned for when the main developer (Olscore) has more time.

 [0]: http://ornithopter.io
 [1]: https://github.com/olscore/ornithopter.io/blob/master/CONTRIBUTING.md